someth2say/taijitu/cli/README.md

 This way, **ALL** objects will, by default, provide an implementation for those equality contracts (even if there is no reasonable definition for the class!).

 ### Equality contracts:
-Equality contracts are all those "calculations" or "operations" that can be performed onto a class' instance, that are somehow dependant on one definition for equality.
+EqualityCfg contracts are all those "calculations" or "operations" that can be performed onto a class' instance, that are somehow dependant on one definition for equality.

 #### Equality:
-Equality (the definition for two instances being "equals") is indeed a equality contract, as it depends on its own definition.
+EqualityCfg (the definition for two instances being "equals") is indeed a equality contract, as it depends on its own definition.
-Equality can be described as a boolean function onto two instances (`Boolean equals(A,B)`).
+EqualityCfg can be described as a boolean function onto two instances (`Boolean equals(A,B)`).
 But I do prefer to see it as a function that divide a class' space (the space with all possible class' instances) into two sub-spaces: instances "equals" to "A", and instances "not equals" to "A":
 ```
 +--------------------------------------------------------------------------------------------+